Saltar al contenido principal

 To be considered, you must have: In Vivo experience.
 BS or MS in Cell Biology, Physiology, Molecular Biology, Pharmacology, or related discipline.
 Minimum of 3+ years of laboratory experience, preferably working with mouse models.
 Experience designing and executing metabolic studies in rodent models of obesity including indirect calorimetry, glucose and insulin tolerance testing, assessing food intake and body composition Competence with data analysis and visualization tools such as Excel, Prism, R, or Python and sound understanding of experimental design and statistics.
 Excellent presentation, time management, and collaborative skills.
 Preferred Additional Qualifications- Tissue culture, western blotting, ELISA and flow cytometry experience in various cell lines.Histologic experience with metabolic tissues including liver, skeletal muscle, pancreas and brain.

-Please be advised that at Regeneron, we believe we are most successful and work best when we are together.
-For that reason, many of Regeneron’s roles are required to be performed on-site.
-Please speak with your recruiter and hiring manager for more information about Regeneron’s on-site policy and expectations for your role and your location.
+Please be advised that at Regeneron, we believe we do our best work when we are together.
+For that reason, many roles are required to be performed on‑site.
+Please speak with your recruiter and hiring manager for more information about on‑site expectations for your role and location.

-Please note that certain background checks will form part of the recruitment process.
-Background checks will be conducted in accordance with the law of the country where the position is based, including the type of background checks conducted.
-The purpose of carrying out such checks is for Regeneron to verify certain information regarding a candidate prior to the commencement of employment such as identity, right to work, educational qualifications etc.
+As part of the recruitment process, certain background checks may be conducted in accordance with the laws of the country where the position is based.
+The purpose of such checks is to verify certain information prior to the commencement of employment such as identity, right to work and educational qualifications.

 Salary Range (annually)